cogwheel8699/cogwheel/README.md

 <h3 align="left">Hello, I'm Kit 👋</h3>
-<h4 align="left">A cyber security professional turned digital nomad with a background in web development.</h4>
+<h4 align="left">A cyber security professional with an interest in web development.</h4>

 - ⌛ I’m currently **updating my Github portfolio**

 - 🌱 I’m learning how to use **Python and Django**

-- 💬 I'm experienced with **BurpSuite, Kali, Nmap, Nessus**
+- 💬 I'm experienced with **HTML, CSS, Javascript, Java & Ruby**

 <h4 align="left">Languages and Tools:</h4>